- Hair Colour

 After a successful 2 and a half year stint in Manila, Carla returned home to Singapore to continue her love for performing, and appeared in the Mediacorp Channel 5’s series Koji Cooks.

-Audiences can witness her gungho and infectious energy on the new OKTO show MissAdventures where she and her co-host travels around the Asia-Pacific region, pushing themselves both physically and mentally for adventure in the most amazing of locations.
+Audiences can witness her gungho and infectious energy on the new OKTO show MissAdventures where she and her co-host travel around the Asia-Pacific region, pushing themselves both physically and mentally for adventure in the most amazing of locations.
 The duo challenge their own limits by taking up tasks like skydiving to conquering the world’s largest cave.

 Carla snagged the coveted “Best Comedy Performance by an Actor/Actress Award” at the 21st Asian Television Awards for her role in Mediacorp Channel 5’s Rojak.
 Her win was also her first ever nomination amongst regional industry veterans and heavyweights.